See answer

 4. Adopt a Healthy Diet

-Experts believe a healthy diet can help support immune health.
+Doctors believe a healthy diet can help with immune health.
 Eating more fresh fruits and vegetables, such as leafy greens, provides needed nutrients.
 Healthy fats, such as cold-pressed olive oil and canola oil, are good for your overall health.
+It is important to take iron-rich foods, as ITP can cause anemia (low hemoglobin levels) from blood loss.

-Always talk to your doctor before taking herbal or dietary supplements to determine if supplements are right for you and to understand appropriate dosage.
-Some supplements may interact poorly with ITP medications.
-Other supplements may have an adverse effect on platelets and blood clotting.
+Always talk to your doctor before taking herbal or dietary supplements.
+Some supplements could interact with your ITP medication or have a bad effect on your immune system.

-You can gradually try eating a more healthy diet rather than making big changes all at once.
+Try making gradual changes rather than big changes all at once.
 Your doctor can provide a referral to a dietitian to help you with healthy meal planning.

 5. Stay Physically Active and Exercise Safely